sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Application boilerplates for creating React Native applications.

-- [react-native-webpack-starter-kit](https://github.com/jhabdas/react-native-webpack-starter-kit) - A minimalist boilerplate for starting React Native apps with Webpack and ES6/7 using Babel.
+- [react-native-webpack-starter-kit](https://github.com/jhabdas/react-native-webpack-starter-kit) - A future-facing starter kit for React Native apps.
+Takes a minimalistic lean on tooling.
+Follows the latest React Native stable release.
+Uses Babel 6 for ES6-style JSX transpilation with ES7 Stage 1 support, and Webpack as a dev server and module bundler.
+Provides static code linting using ESLint and build output in the same console window, and Source Maps for debugging in the browser.
+Features cross-platform functional stateless component example and makes semicolons a thing of the past.
 - [react-native-redux-starter-kit](https://github.com/LeoLeBras/react-native-redux-starter-kit) - A Redux starter kit for RN.
 - [snowflake](https://github.com/bartonhammond/snowflake) - A React-Native starter kit using Redux, Parse.com, Jest
 - [react-native-es6-babel](https://github.com/roman01la/react-native-babel) - Configuration to build React Native apps with ES6 using webpack and Babel